 “By her animal form, combined with the human face and summit, is indicated the twofold capability and diffusion of such a life; for she is the summit of the irrational mind relying on instinct, and the basis whereon to build the rational and transcend opinion in indivisible science.
 Her wings are images of the elevating power which the imagination possesses, by which likewise she is rendered capable of divine assimilation and of returning within and upward to a region of vivid intellection everywhere resplendent with light.”

 Note that the sphinx is commonly found at temples and tombs, both places being associated with the threshold between this world and the beyond.
-Mohammed’s mythical steed, the Buraq, is NOT a sphinx, although depictions convey a similar image in that it is, in many iterations, a human-headed composite of a horse, often shown with a peacock’s tail (though this last feature is not shown in the proceeding image):
+Mohammed’s mythical steed, the Buraq – which conveys him to the heavens -, is NOT a sphinx, although depictions convey a similar image in that it is, in many iterations, a human-headed composite of a horse, often shown with a peacock’s tail (though this last feature is not shown in the proceeding image):

 Perhaps now we can come to terms with the puzzling assertion of Jacob Boehme in his Signature of All Things:

-“Paradise is yet in the world, but man is not therein, unless he be born again of God; then as to that new regeneration he is therein, and not with the Adam of the four elements.
-The heavenly must make the earthly in it to an heavenly: The eternity must make time in it to eternity: The artist seeks paradise; if he finds it, he has the great treasure upon the earth: But one dead man does not raise another; the artist must be living; Therefore if the magus will seek paradise in the curse of the earth, and find it, then must he first walk in the person of Christ; God must be manifest in him, understand in the internal man, that he may have the magical sight:
+“Paradise is yet in the world, but man is not therein, unless he be born again of God; then as to that new regeneration he is therein, and not with the Adam of the four elements…the artist seeks paradise; if he finds it, he has the great treasure upon the earth: but we understand the magical soul, the summum bonum, the good treasure which lies hidden in the outward world.”

-All of which is quite summarily conveyed in Thomas Traherne’s Centuries of Meditations:
+All of which is quite summarily expressed in Thomas Traherne’s Centuries of Meditations:

 “You never enjoy the world aright, till the Sea itself floweth in your veins, till you are clothed with the heavens, and crowned with the stars”!